epfl-ada/ada-2024-project-mediterranean/README.md

 _Outcome_: A decision on merging data with normalized ratings and an understanding of dataset compatibility.

 >If the K-S test and visual inspection reveal comparable distributions, we can confidently merge the datasets with normalized scores.
-If differences are notable, you could choose to keep the datasets separate and conduct analyses within each before combining higher-level results.
+If differences are notable, we could choose to keep the datasets separate and conduct analyses within each before combining higher-level results.

 **TASK 2: Bias Identification and Preprocessing**